 I’m also a stagehand.
 My day job (which largely occurs at night) is mixing live sound for musical theater.

-In 1977, at age five I wrote a gripping and moving (just ask my mother) tale about the German Shepherds that lived next door.
+In 1977, at age five, I wrote a gripping and moving tale about the German Shepherds that lived next door.
 My mother still believes it to be excellent.
 I became a writer.

-I’ve been an accidental stepmom since 2006, when my boyfriend at the time got temporary emergency custody of his five children and I moved in to help out.
+In 2006, my boyfriend got temporary emergency custody of his five children and I moved in to help out.
 Temporary turned permanent.
-We were married in 2008.
-I’ve always worked on my own timetable, however backwards it may be.
+I became an accidental stepmom, and we got married, on purpose, in 2008.

 I don’t have a degree in this and nobody thinks I’m an expert.
 But I’m pretty good at laughing at myself and I lead a ridiculous life.
 Most of us do.
 It’s high time someone embraced the virtues of half-assed step parenting.
 We could all use a little levity.
-Enjoy.